Midnight Choir (album)

-Midnight Choir is the debut album of the Norwegian band Midnight Choir, released 1994 on the Fjording label.
-The album stayed at the Norwegian VG-lista for five weeks in 1995, and reached #19 as peak position.
+Midnight Choir is the debut album by the Norwegian band Midnight Choir, released 1994 on the Fjording label.
 The album was recorded and mixed at Loma Ranch Studio, Fredericksburg, Texas, during June and July 1994.

+The album stayed at the Norwegian VG-lista for five weeks in 1995, peaking at No. 19.
 "Mercy on the Street", "Gypsy Rider", "Talk to Me" and "What Am I Worth to You?" were released as singles.